ARE BASEBALL CARDS INCREASING IN VALUE

 Generational change: The generation that primarily fueled nostalgia driven interest and prices is aging, and younger collectors may or may not invest in vintage cards to the same degree when inheriting collections.
 New supply could also enter the market as estates are settled.

-Read also: 2023 ASTROS BASEBALL CARDS
+Read also: 1991 BASEBALL CARDS TO LOOK FOR

 Alternatives and diversification: High prices and volatility could drive some investors and collectors to alternative legacy/nostalgic/sports investing categories over time that offer lower risk adjusted returns.
 Diversification away from total reliance on vintage cards may occur.